gradle/develocity-export-api-samples/samples/java/README.md

 In this Java example, builds from the last 24 hours are counted and aggregated by username.

+## Minimum Gradle Enterprise version

+This sample uses version 2 of the Export API, available since Gradle Enterprise 2021.2.
+In order to use it with older Gradle Enterprise versions, please modify all occurrences of `/build-export/v2` to `/build-export/v1` in `ExportApiJavaExample.java`.

 ## Setup

 To run this sample: